Mert-Guenduez/learnityourself/SRS.md

 The user can change the password in the profile settings.
 For this, the old password is required.
 ##### 3.1.1.5 Delete Account
 The user can delete the account.
 In order to do this, the password needs to be re-entered.
+##### 3.1.1.6 Reset Password
+The user can reset the password by entering the answer for a previously set security question.
 #### 3.1.2	Group System

 ##### 3.1.2.1	Create a group